VisualFP/docs/SA/design_concept/content/design/design_specification_sum_type_destruction.typ

   caption: [Example of pattern-matching in VisualFP])<destruction-function-example-visualfp>

-The decision was made in favor of the destruction function since the pattern-matching approach does not translate as well into a visual language.
+The decision was made in favor of the destruction function since the pattern-matching approach does not translate as well into an exclusively visual language.
 The fact that it makes the import of Haskell code more difficult is unfortunate, but acceptable since the primary goal of VisualFP is to be a visual language to introduce beginners to functional programming.